eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 Even when all packages in an ecosystem are well-tested the way ESLint and its major plugins are, the sheer project size and duration of maintenance make unfortunate edge cases likely to happen.

 > [Venerable xkcd "Workflow" comic](https://xkcd.com/1172)

+### What if a breakage causes rules to report incorrectly, but doesn't cause `npm lint` to crash?

+Checking for incorrect rule reports is not handled by this RFC.
+All recent significant downstream breakages caused rules to fully crash.

+Any kind of rule report verification would necessitate ecosystem tests taking a dependency on the specific reports from downstream plugins.
+This RFC does not believe the effort of keeping snapshots of those reports up-to-date as worthwhile.

 ## Related Discussions